By Mary Wisniewski and Eric Johnson

 "We are here speaking out against war and militarism.
 We are calling for NATO to be dissolved," Leah Bolger, 54, from Corvallis, Oregon, said on Thursday.
 She wore a shirt with a dove on the front and "I hate war" written on the back.

-Amid a carnival atmosphere on a warm, sunny day, about 10 protesters pretended to be killed by a cardboard drone aircraft painted silver and held aloft by a demonstrator who also provided sound effects.
+Amid a carnival atmosphere on a warm, sunny day in the Midwestern city, about 10 protesters pretended to be killed by a cardboard drone aircraft painted silver and held aloft by a demonstrator who also provided sound effects.
 The protesters' bodies were then outlined with pink chalk.

-The killing of suspected militants, including American citizens overseas, by U.S. drone aircraft has been criticized by human rights and civil liberties groups.
+The killing of suspected militants, including American citizens overseas, by U.S. drones has been criticized by human rights and civil liberties groups.

-At the Canadian Consulate, protesters poured a mixture of molasses, corn syrup and cocoa powder out of a mock oil pipeline on eight protesters who lay on the ground while the crowd chanted: "No blood for oil!
+At the Canadian consulate protesters poured a mixture of molasses, corn syrup and cocoa powder out of a mock oil pipeline onto eight protesters who lay prone on the ground while the crowd chanted "No blood for oil!
 No blood for oil!"

 Canada and Germany both have troops in Afghanistan as part of the NATO force in the war-torn country.
 The military alliance's strategy in Afghanistan will be the main agenda item for the two-day NATO summit, which begins on Sunday.

-Chicago authorities are bracing for large protests during the summit, but they have so been sparse and largely peaceful.
+Chicago authorities are bracing for large protests during the summit but so far they have been sparse, and peaceful.

-(Writing By Nick Carey; editing by Andrew Stern and Todd Eastham)
+(Writing By Nick Carey; editing by Greg McCune and Todd Eastham)